desokan/ShopFront_Frontend/README.md

 <h1> ShopFront </h1>

-A front end website built using React, CSS and with a JSON server.
+A full stack website built using React, CSS and with a Node.js, Express.js and MongoDB.

 # General Info